unhammer/ihp/UPGRADE.md

 **Replace Turbolinks with Turbo**

+IHP now uses the modern Hotwire Turbo library instead of Turbolinks+Morphdom for fast navigation and Javascript form submission.
+Turbolinks is no longer under development, but Hotwire Turbo covers all the old functionality of Turbolinks+Morphdom, while also being continually developed for modern browsers.
+The behavior of page transitions remains the same (and fixes https://github.com/digitallyinduced/ihp/issues/2063); autorefresh should also work the same without changes.
+The new system should mostly be backwards compatible, though it will require *some* changes.

-    In your `Web/View/Layout.hs` (or wherever you include JavaScript assets), replace the old Turbolinks scripts with the new Turbo script:
+When upgrading to 1.5.0, in your `Web/View/Layout.hs` (or wherever you include JavaScript assets), replace the old Turbolinks scripts with the new Turbo script:

     ```diff
     - <script src={assetPath "/vendor/morphdom-umd.min.js"}></script>